tawsbob/postgrest.js/README.md

 - **One file.** Schema, relations, triggers, indexes, and ACL in a single `.schema` file.
 - **Zero ORM.** We generate raw PostgreSQL and parameterized queries.
 No hidden query builders, no N+1 surprises.
 - **Hand-written parser.** A small, fast recursive-descent lexer/parser with zero parser-generator dependencies.
-- **Hono-based runtime.** Lightweight, edge-ready HTTP handlers generated from your policies.
+- **Hono-based runtime.** Lightweight HTTP handlers generated from your schema, with Zod validation on every write.

 ---